Lima Cigarmakers: 1908 to 1912 - Ohio State League

+Lima championship player/manager Lee Fohl went on to a brief major league playing career as a catcher.
+Beginning in 1915, Fohl served as a major league manager for the Cleveland Indians for five seasons.
+He later managed the St. Louis Browns and Boston Red Sox, while serving as a major league manager through the 1926 season.

 The Cigarmakers continued play Ohio state League play in the 1910 season, as Lima finished second in the standings.
-With a record of 82-52, the Cigarmakers finished 4.0 games behind the first place Portsmouth Cobblers in the six-team league final standings.
-Al Newham served as the Lima manager.Frank Nesser of Lima was the league home run champion, hitting six, while pitcher Henry Lloyd led the league with a 10-3 record.
+With a record of 82–52, the Cigarmakers finished 4.0 games behind the first place Portsmouth Cobblers in the six-team league final standings.
+Al Newham served as the Lima manager.Frank Nesser of Lima was the league home run champion, hitting six, while pitcher Henry Lloyd led the league with a 10–3 record.

 In 1911, the Lima Cigarmakers, played in an expanded Ohio State League, placing sixth in the eight-team league.
-Lima ended the season with 1 62-77 record playing the season under the direction of player/manager Frank Nesser.
+Lima ended the season with 1 62–77 record playing the season under the direction of player/manager Frank Nesser.
 The Cigarmakers finished 22.0 games behind the first place Springfield Reapers in the final standings.

+Player/manager Frank Nesser was also a professional football player who played six seasons in the early National Football League.
+Along with six of his brothers they all played professional football, known as the Nesser brothers.

-In their final season of play, the 1912 Lima Cigars continued play as the Ohio State League returned to a six–team league. playing under manager Zeke Wrigley, Lime ended the season With a record of 64–73.
-Lima finished 25.5 games behind the 1st place Portsmouth Cobblers.
-Frank Nesser of Lima led the league with 170 total hits.
+In their final season of play as the "Cigarmakers," the 1912 Lima Cigars continued play as the Ohio State League reduced teams and returned to a six–team league. playing under manager Zeke Wrigley, Lima ended the season with a record of 64–73.
+Lima finished 25.5 games behind the first place Portsmouth Cobblers.
+Frank Nesser of Lima led the Ohio State League with 170 total hits.

 Lima did not return to play in the 1913 Ohio State League, as the league expanded to eight teams and added four new franchises.

+1915 - Buckeye League

-Lima, Ohio has next hosted a minor league team, when the 1915 Lima Boosters played the season as members of the Class D level Buckeye League.
-In 1939, the Lima Pandas rejoined the Ohio State League, where the franchise played another eleven seasons.
+Lima, Ohio did not host a minor league team in the 1914 season.
+Lima resumed minor league play, when the 1915 Lima "Boosters" played the season as charter members of the Class D level Buckeye League and won the league championship in a shortened season.
+The 1915 Buckeye League formed as six–team league and began play on May 19, 1915.
+The Akron Rubbermen, Canton Giants, Findlay Finns, Marion Senators and Newark New Socks teams joined Lima in league play.

+On June 11, 1915, both the Marion Senators and Canton Giants teams disbanded, leaving the Buckeye League with four remaining teams.
+After continuing the season, the league permanently disbanded on July 5, 1915.
+The league folding corresponded to World War I efforts that affected many minor leagues.